adrienlaws/meridian59-admin-docs/README.md

 ### Use xlat to create new content
-open blakston.khd and look for the xlat list.  they'll say stuff like XLAT_GRAY_TO_??? or XLAT_BLUE_TO_??? so you just look at the thing you're trying to recolor and make sure the color shown matches the graphic you're trying to recolor
+- Check `blakston.khd` and find the xlat list
+  - it will have stuff like `XLAT_GRAY_TO_???` or `XLAT_BLUE_TO_???`
+  - so you just look at the thing you're trying to recolor and make sure the color shown matches the graphic you're trying to recolor

-and if an object has, say, both blue and red bits and you want to recolor both, there's a way to get a combined value:
+  - if an object has, say, both blue and red bits and you want to recolor both, there's a way to get a combined value:
     `send object 0 EncodeTwoColorXlat color1 int AAA color2 int BBB`

 #### code version
 ```